 This is my favourite tip because not only it saves me a bunch of money every time I am travelling somewhere, but also gets me eating with ‘the locals’.
 Internet is a blessing and a curse, because the chances are somebody has been where you are before you and wrote a review about it.
 Read those reviews, choose restaurants and bars according to your budget criteria and be informed about your options.

-There is a whole host of other little things I do, for which this blog post is already too long.
-Have i missed something big which you find important?
+There is a whole host of other little things I do, for which this blog post is already too long, including using my Revolut currency card.
+Get one for free with my referral link – usually they cost £4.99 including delivery.
+Have I missed something big which you find important?
 Leave it in the comments area!

 My next blog post will be a Valentines one, but it won’t be a happy one.
 Stay tuned on 14th.